bcm-uga/tfa/README.md

 # tfa
-Factor analysis for temporal population genetic samples
+Factor analysis of temporal and ancient population genetic samples